 - ¼ cup tamari or soy sauce if not gf

-- 2 TB rice vinegar or apple cider vinegar or lime juice
+- 2 tablespoon rice vinegar or apple cider vinegar or lime juice

-- 4 TB creamy peanut butter can substitute tamari
+- 4 tablespoon creamy peanut butter can substitute tahini

-- 3 TB water or more to thin if needed
+- 3 tablespoon water or more to thin if needed

-- 1 tsp sriracha or chili garlic sauce (optional but delicious)
+- 1 teaspoon sriracha or chili garlic sauce (optional but delicious)

-- 1 tsp fresh ginger minced/grated or 1/4 tsp ground ginger
+- 1 teaspoon fresh ginger minced/grated or ¼ teaspoon ground ginger

-- 4 cloves garlic or ½ tsp garlic powder
+- 4 cloves garlic or ½ teaspoon garlic powder

 - While tempeh is cooking add all the sauce ingredients to a blender and blend until smooth.